wrav/oembed/README.md

 ## Support

-Get in touch via email or by [creating a Github issue](/wrav/oembed/issues)
+Get in touch via email, Discord, or by [creating a Github issue](/wrav/oembed/issues)